 Students are required to complete a variety of assessment tasks throughout the semester.
 These include both written and oral tasks.

-This subject prepares students for Year 10 Literature, VCE English and Literature and is a pathway to acceleration in VCE Literature, as well as providing each student with the opportunity to further experience and appreciate a wide range of literary texts.
+This subject prepares students for Year 10 Literature, VCE English and Literature.
+It provides each student with the opportunity to further experience and appreciate a wide range of literary texts.